-Business opportunities for women abound, and women-owned businesses in particular are on the rise.
+Business ideas and opportunities for women abound, and women-owned businesses in particular are on the rise.
 In fact, about 30 percent of small businesses today are owned and operated by women, compared to just 5 percent in 1970.
 It’s an accomplishment worth celebrating, especially during the month of October, which once again has been named National Women’s Small Business Month.

 Highlighting the month’s designation as such, the U.S. Small Business Administration (SBA) is hosting a series of weekly web chats designed especially to help women who are interested in starting or growing their own work-at-home or other small business.
 Participants are invited to ask questions online in advance or during the live sessions.